felixdoerre/primus_vk/README.md

 ## Why do we need to copy the Image so often?
 As far as I can tell `VkImage` (and `VkMemory`) objects may not be shared beween different physical devices.
 So there is not really another way than using `memcpy` on the images when memmapped into main memory.

 Additinonally, only images with `VK_IMAGE_TILING_OPTIMAL` can be rendered to and presentend and only images with `VK_IMAGE_TILING_LINEAR` can be mapped to main memory to be copied.
 So I see no better way than copying the image 3 times from render target to display.
-On my machine the `memcpy` was pretty clearly the bottleneck.
+On my machine the `memcpy` from an external device was pretty clearly the bottleneck.
+So it is not really the copying of the image, but the transfer from rendering GPU into main memory.

 An idea might be to use `VK_EXTERNAL_MEMORY_HANDLE_TYPE_HOST_ALLOCATION_BIT_EXT` to map one device's memory and use that directly on the other device (or import host-allocated memory on both devices).
 However that is not implemented yet.